 Some of the images may look more bright or exposed to the areas where there’s more light.
 Also depending on the lighting conditions, the image quality loses in low-light.
 The 20 MP snapper for selfies looks decent enough for social media.
 The camera performance is good for the price but is certainly not a camera-centric device.

 Like any other Remdi phone, the Redmi K20 Pro offers the standard 4,000 mAh battery which is decent enough for the daily use.
 But since it’s not a midrange like the rest, a flagship CPU draws more power when in load.

 Thanks to the battery optimizations in the MIUI, the overall battery performance of the phone is good and can survive the second day on moderate use without any problems, and also seems to be better than the OnePlus 7 Pro, at least due to the capacity.

 For the charging, the Redmi K20 Pro supports the 27W fast charging, however, it’s not bundled with the box.
 You need to purchase the charger separately to get the phone charge faster.
 Otherwise, you still have the stock 18W charger (9V, 2A) to charge the phone which usually takes about 90 mins to charge the battery fully.

-The Redmi K20 Pro has made a stunning entry in the affordable flagship market which not only competes with the OnePlus 7 Pro but also proves itself a deal-breaker.
+The Redmi K20 Pro has made a stunning entry in the affordable flagship market which not only competes with the OnePlus 7 Pro but also proves itself a real deal.
 There’s no other smartphone right now to feature such beefy specs at this price.